mm2012/I2O_FindMeOnAMap/README.md

 Delegation:
 - UITextField uses Delegation to inform the View Controller that the return key was pressed, so the FirstResponder can be resigned and the hence the keyboard dismissed.
-- In your XIB don't forget to connect the UITextField object to the File's Owner Delegate property.
+- In your XIB don't forget to connect the UITextField and MKMApView objects to their respective Delegate property in  File's Owner.
+Or how can they receive messages?
-- Dont forget to connect the Map View Object in XIB to the Delegate property of File's Owner.